broadinstitute/lunaris/README.md

 The stream of records is sorted by genomic location, which means it is sorted by chromosome, begin and end, in this order.
 Multiple records in a stream can have the same id, but any records with the same id must also have the same chromosome, begin and end.
-Some operations, such as joining streams or writing recordss to JSON, require that a stream has only one record per id.
+Some operations, such as joining streams or writing records to JSON, require that a stream has only one record per id.
 This can be ensured by grouping, which collapses all records with the same id into one.
 It can also be achieved by filtering, depending on the data.